Use these tips for teaching puzzles for children who need help getting started and

 Step 3:

-Build the outside of the puzzle first, before the inside.
+Build the outside edge of the puzzle first, before the inside.
 Show your child how to look for pieces with similar colors to match them up.

-This uses visual discrimination skills, as well as figure ground perception (looking for a specific piece in a sea of pieces)
+This uses visual discrimination skills, as well as figure-ground perception (looking for a specific piece in a sea of pieces).

 Step 1:

-Group similar pieces together and build one section at a time.
 For example, in this Winnie-the-Pooh puzzle, the child found the Eeyore pieces and built Eeyore first.

 Step 2: